tobgu/go-qcache-client/README.rst

 Contributing
 ============
 Want to contribute?
 That's great!
+I'm new to Go so any feedback on the code is extra welcome!

 If you experience problems please log them on GitHub.
 If you want to contribute code, please fork the code and submit a pull request.